Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Preliminaries

 In the remainder of this paper, we fix text $T$ to be of length $n$ and pattern $P$ to be of length $m$.
 We also assume that $n = 2m - 1$.
 Larger texts can be cut into overlapping pieces of length that are less than or equal to $(2m - 1)$ and processed independently.
 That is, we search for pattern occurrences in each substring $T[1 \mathbin{:} 2m - 1], T[m+1 \mathbin{:} 3m-1], \dotsc, T[\floor{\frac{n-1}{m}} \cdot m + 1 \mathbin{:} n]$, independently.
 For an integer $x$ with $1 \leq x \leq n - m +1$, a \emph{candidate} $T_x$ is the substring of $T$ starting from $x$ of length $m$, i.e., $T_x = T[x \mathbin{:} x+m-1]$.

-For non-classical matchings, such as parameterized matching and order-preserving matching, often it is convenient to encode the strings.
-Amir and Kondratovsky~\cite{amir2019sufficient} showed that every SCER admits an encoding satisfying the following property.\footnote{Lemma~12 in~\cite{amir2019sufficient} does not explicitly mention the third property, but their proof entails it.} \begin{definition}[$\approx$-encoding] Let $\Sigma$ and $\Pi$ be alphabets.
-We say a function $f:\Sigma^* \rightarrow \Pi^*$ is an \emph{$\approx$-encoding} if (1) for any string $X \in \Sigma^*$, $|X| = |f(X)|$, (2) $f(X[1:i]) = f(X)[1:i]$, (3) for two strings $X$ and $Y$ of equal length, $f(X)[i] = f(Y)[i]$ implies $f(X[j+1:])[i-j] = f(Y[j+1:])[i-j]$ for any $j < i \leq |X|=|Y|$, and (4) $f(X) = f(Y)$ iff $X \approx Y$. \end{definition} Examples of a $\approx$-encoding are the prev-encoding~\cite{baker1996parameterized} for parameterized matching and parent-distance encoding~\cite{park2019cartesian} for cartesian-tree matching.
-The nearest neighbor encoding~\cite{kim2014order} for order-preserving matching is not a $\approx$-encoding, because the nearest neighbor encoding violates the third condition.
-However, by considering pairs of locations, instead of a single location, Jargalsaikhan~et~al.~\cite{jargalsaikhan2018duel, jargalsaikhan2020parallel} proposed duel-and-sweep algorithms that solve the order-preserving pattern matching problem using the nearest neighbor encoding.
+For SCER matchings often it is convenient to encode the strings where $\approx$-equivalence is reduced to the identity.
+Amir and Kondratovsky~\cite{amir2019sufficient} showed that every SCER admits an encoding satisfying the following property.\footnote{Lemma~12 in~\cite{amir2019sufficient} does not explicitly mention the third property, but their proof entails it.} \begin{definition}[$\approx$-encoding] Let $\Sigma$ and $\Delta$ be alphabets.
+We say a function $f:\Sigma^* \rightarrow \Delta^*$ is an \emph{$\approx$-encoding} if \begin{enumerate}[(1)] \item for any string $X \in \Sigma^*$, $|X| = |f(X)|$, \item $f(X[1:i]) = f(X)[1:i]$ for any $i \le |X|$, \item for two strings $X$ and $Y$ of equal length $k$, $f(X)[i] = f(Y)[i]$ implies $f(X[j+1:k])[i-j] = f(Y[j+1:k])[i-j]$ for any $j < i \leq k$, and \item $f(X) = f(Y)$ iff $X \approx Y$. \end{enumerate} \end{definition} \begin{restatable}{proposition}{encoding} An equivalence relation $\approx$ is an SCER if and only if it admits an $\approx$-encoding. \end{restatable} \begin{proof} It suffices to show the ``if'' direction.
+Suppose we have an $\approx$-encoding $f$.
+If $X \approx Y$, then $f(X)=f(Y)$ by (4) of Definition~\ref{def:encoding}.
+In this case, we have $f(X[j:k])[i]=f(Y[j:k])[i]$ for any $1 \le j \le k \le |X|$ and $1 \le i \le k-j+1$ by $f(X)[i+j-1]=f(Y)[i+j-1]$, (3), and (2).
+Hence, $X[j:k] \approx Y[j:k]$ by (4). \end{proof} Standard encodings of SCERs often satisfy the above definition, such as the prev-encoding~\cite{baker1996parameterized} for parameterized matching and parent-distance encoding~\cite{park2019cartesian} for cartesian-tree matching.
+However, the nearest neighbor encoding~\cite{kim2014order} for order-preserving matching violates the third condition.
+Our algorithm for $\approx$-pattern matching proposed in this paper relies on the property of Definition~\ref{def:encoding} and does not work with the nearest neighbor encoding.
+Nonetheless, duel-and-sweep algorithms for order-preserving matching based on the encoding are possible by further elaboration~\cite{jargalsaikhan2018duel, jargalsaikhan2020parallel}, but we will not discuss it in this paper.